 Taking care of your swimming pool means keeping it clean.
 This means brushing and sweeping your pool on a regular basis.
 If you feel like you don’t have the time or energy to do this weekly, then an automatic pool cleaner is the perfect solution.
 They will save you time and money by removing debris from your pool regularly, extending the life of your finish and your filters.
+There are three main types: suction, pressure and robotic.
 Which type of automatic pool cleaner is best for you?
-There are three main types: suction, pressure and robotic.
+That depends on a few options, like your pool type and size.
 There are a lot of reviews and blogs online, this article will explain each type as well as run through the most popular models.

 Suction cleaners are the most affordable of the cleaner types.
 This is partly due to the fact that they use your pool’s existing equipment to function.
 They use your pool pump as the power for movement and suction and your filter as a disposal for debris.
 While they are more economical to purchase, you will spend some extra time cleaning your filter because of this.
 Luckily, Pinch A Penny carries a full line of products for cleaning filter cartridges.